Note: this page describes how to build applications using websockets. If you prefer to use the webhooks API, please visit this page.

 ].

-- Messages from jambonz to the your server will have the following types: [
+- Messages from jambonz to the your application will have the following types: [

 - msgid: every message sent from jambonz will include a unique message identifier.
-Messages from the your server application that are responses to jambonz messages (
+Messages from the your application application that are responses to jambonz messages (

 ack